Pay Transparency Laws by State: HR’s Latest Compliance Guide

 It has also said civil penalties of up to $250,000 may be assessed for violations that are not corrected within 30 days following receipt of notice of a violation.

-Westchester County’s pay transparency law took effect in November of 2022.
+Westchester County’s pay transparency law took effect in November 2022.

 The law applies to all employers in the county, except for the county itself.

-Job postings for any job, promotion or transfer must disclose the range of the salary, which is defined to include an hourly rate if applicable, for the position.
+Job postings for any job, promotion or transfer must disclose the pay range of the salary or hourly rate for the position.

 The law does not require disclosure of other types of compensation, such as stock options, commissions or overtime pay, in job postings.